 For full-time Faculty, the cost of premiums for coverage available is shared by the College and the employee.
-Currently the College pays 75% of the group premium (changing to 72.5% effective July 1, 2009 for medical insurance plans), of the lowest cost plan, and contributes the same dollar amount to the higher cost plan.
+Currently the College pays 75% of the group premium (changing to 72.5% effective July 1, 2009 for medical insurance plans), of the lowest cost plan (currently the Aetna POS Low Plan), and contributes the same dollar amount to the higher cost plan (currently the Aetna POS High Plan).
+The College also introduced a High Deductible Health Plan with a Health Savings Account in 2010.
+The College contributes 72.5% of the cost of this plan, plus a contribution to the Health Savings Account depending on the category of coverage elected.
 The College pays 50% of the premium of the lowest cost plan those employees eligible for part-time benefits, and contributes the same dollar amount to the other plan.
 The membership categories are: employee only; employee plus spouse or same-sex domestic partner; employee plus dependent child or children; and employee plus spouse or domestic partner and dependent child or children.
 The employee share of monthly premium costs is deducted from paychecks.
 For employees not scheduled to work during certain periods of the year deductions for premiums will be deferred until the first paycheck upon returning to work.
 Employees not returning will be responsible for repaying the College.